Hedi-hub/tester-portfolio/STLC/test plan.md

 #### **In Scope:**
 - Functional testing of the new features.
-- UI validation for new UI elements.
+- UI validation for proper error messages when users attempt to rate without purchasing.
-- API testing for age verification and rating submissions.
+- Verification of the age verification modal and restrictions for underage users.
-- Performance testing of rating and checkout process.
+- Testing of shipping cost calculations and display at checkout.

 #### **Out of Scope:**
 - Internal retailer product management systems.
 - Non-core third-party integrations.
+- Ratings by guest (unregistered) users, since they cannot rate products.

 ### Type of Testing
 - Functional Testing